 |1968||reopened after considerable construction work, electric lightning.|

-Fig Tree Cave is a selfguided cave, after paying the entrance fee you get a token.
+Fig Tree Cave is a self-guided cave, after paying the entrance fee you get a token.
 Then you walk 20 minutes to the entrance of the cave.

 At 5 points on the tour of inspection there are simple press button switches which operate the speakers.
 This is the only equipment you are required to use.
 Please keep to the formed pathway.
 Please refrain from smoking and from touching any part of the cave formations.
 Please do not drop any litter in the cave.

-Text of the sign at the cave entrance.
+Director, N.S.W.
+Department of Tourism.
+(Text of the sign at the cave entrance.)

 The third part is really impressive: the creek section leads to a huge cavern with several natural entrances.
-It is impossible to say if it is a natural bridge or a huge cave passage with many roof collapses.
+This is the Victoria Arch, which is entered from a side passage.
+It is too long to be called a natural bridge, it is rather a huge short passage with a huge portal on both ends.
 The natural light from different directions make artificial light unnecessary and gives this place a special atmosphere.

 The cave is used for cave trekking tours named Dennings Labyrinth.
 On some pages Dennings Labyrinth is wrongly interpreted as a cave name, but it is actually the name of the tour.
 Fig Tree Cave was first explored by Reverend Denning in the 19th century, hence the name.
 The tour follows the active river cave passages below the arch.
 It explores the undeveloped part of the cave but is not very difficult, moderate fitness is required.
 The tour is more historic cave tour than actual caving.
 Helmets and headlamps are provided, wear old clothes, walking shoes or gum boots, gloves and knee-pads.
 Bring clean clothes to change afterwards, a towel, and plastic bags for the dirty equipment.